Daily emeritus life

 In November 2016, I retired after more than fifty years in Academia.
 I’m still doing research, but with a focus on autobiography and memoir writing.
 That is, I’m using my current life situation as the point of departure for my current research activities.

 I work at home five-six hours a day, Monday through Friday, in our little house on Strindbergsvej in Valby, a few kilometers from the Copenhagen city center.
-I live there with Anna and our two children, Johanna (born 2008) and Jussi (born 2011).
+I live there with my partner Anna and our two children, Johanna (born 2008) and Jussi (born 2011).
 (My oldest daughter from an earlier marriage lives in Switzerland with her husband and two children.)
 I love our peaceful neighbourhood Författerkvarteret (‘The authors’ neighbourhood’) as we call it because the two main streets are named after the famous 19th century Scandinavian authors Bjørnstjerne Bjørnsson and August Strindberg.
-We don’t have a car, but a transport bike.
+We don’t have a car, but use a transport bike instead.